chuckwagoncomputing/interactive-pinout/README.md

 Multiple .yaml files within a directory are put into the same index.html page.
 The results will be in a folder named "pinouts".
-If you include the `directory` field within the `info` section of the yaml, the page will be placed within that subdirectory of the "pinouts" directory.
+If you include the `directory` field within the `info` section of the YAML, the page will be placed within that subdirectory of the "pinouts" directory.
 If none of the .yaml files within a directory have the `directory` field, the `title` field will be used instead.
 If none of the .yaml files within a directory have either field, they will be placed in a subdirectory structure matching that from which the action was run.